manunamz/jekyll-bonsai/_entries/features.visited.md

 status: 🌿
 ---

-As [[people.visitors]] step through the site, previously visited pages are saved[>no-worries].
+As [[people.visitors]] step through the site, previously visited pages are saved[^no-worries].
 Those entries are then visible in the [[features.site-nav.graph.nodes.visited-status|graph]] and [[features.site-nav.visited]] site-nav for the visitor's convenience.

-[>no-worries]: No data is collected or sent anywhere else.
+[^no-worries]: No data is collected or sent anywhere else.
 Visited entries are only saved locally to the visitor's browser.